 Tobin’s home in Indiana is a showroom quality, two-story townhouse with an accompanying rooftop deck.
 Every corner and angle of this home has seen dedication to interior uniformity and matching furnishings.
-Off-white color walls, finely polished natural-strand wood flooring, stainless steel appliances, and hardware, this is a home with serious modern appeal.
+Off-white color walls, finely polished natural-strand wood flooring, stainless steel appliances, and hardware, this is a home with severe modern appeal.
 There was only one thing missing: a cable railing system to complement his staircases and balconies.
-When Tobin went looking, our Press and Latch Cable Railing System made the grade with a wooden handrail accent to match his interior flooring.
+Our Press and Latch Cable Railing System made the grade with a wooden handrail accent to match his interior flooring when Tobin went looking.

-Right away our salesperson Amanda wanted to contact Tobin, double-checking information regarding deck measurements, stair angles, handrail brackets, the need for a countersunk hole, “Oh and the screws for the top rail will need a tapped hole to thread into.” – we won’t let you go without ensuring you are getting the right parts for the right job.
-For large system installs it can be beneficial to seek the aid of a professional contractor or architect while you work with us prior to purchase.
+Right away, our salesperson Amanda wanted to contact Tobin, double-checking information regarding deck measurements, stair angles, handrail brackets, the need for a countersunk hole, “Oh, and the screws for the top rail will need a tapped hole to thread into.” – we won’t let you go without ensuring you are getting the right parts for the right job.
+For extensive system installs, it can be beneficial to seek the aid of a professional contractor or architect while you work with us before purchase.

 Tobin’s contractor had recommended a change to the front deck where our cables would fix directly to the wood column of the wall.
-This was going to look great we thought, but our Sales Manager Donnie wanted to verify best practices and send along some suggestions for the angle of screw regarding a connection to the framing member or rim joist through the base plate hole.
-Framing members on the inner holes are required as the subfloor alone is inadequate to hold railings directly in place.
+We thought this was going to look great, but our Sales Manager Donnie wanted to verify best practices and send along some suggestions for the angle of screw regarding a connection to the framing member or rim joist through the base plate hole.
+Framing members on the inner recesses are required as the subfloor alone cannot hold railings directly in place.

-Both parties had the information needed and our fabulous warehouse team was ready to compile the order.
-Soon we forwarded the good news that Tobin’s order had shipped on a pallet, with a tracking number included.
-We received pictures from Tobin’s completed project, and WOW… were our products installed here or did they simply glide into place?
-Etch another notch on the belt, Inline Design has done it again!
+Both parties had the information needed, and our fabulous warehouse team was ready to compile the order.
+Soon we forwarded the excellent news that Tobin’s order had shipped on a pallet, with a tracking number included.
+We received pictures from Tobin’s completed project, and WOW… were our products installed here, or did they glide into place?
+Etch another notch on the belt; Inline Design has done it again!